 The University is legally responsible for ensuring that every international visitor (however brief their visit) is properly entitled to work in, and/or participate in the activities of the University, be they paid or unpaid.

-Visitors who are nationals of the EEA countries and Switzerland (excluding Croatia) do not need permission to enter, live or work in the UK.
-Croatian nationals need to obtain authorisation before carrying out work in the UK and should view the government advice here.
-The guidance below applies to international visitors from Non-EEA countries.
+Visitors who are nationals of the EEA countries and Switzerland may need permission to enter, live or work in the UK.

 Visa nationals & Non-Visa nationals